ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

     // create a default mock HTTP Client and assign it to the `clientEndpoint` object clientEndpoint = <http:Client>test:mock(http:Client);

-    // stub to return the specified mock response when `get` function is called test:prepare(clientEndpoint).when("get").thenReturn(getMockResponse());
+    // stub to return the specified mock response when the `get` function is called test:prepare(clientEndpoint).when("get").thenReturn(getMockResponse());

     // stub to return the specified mock response when the specified argument is passed